ethanwhite/nescent-sabbatical-proposal/proposal.md

 thoroughly into the growing eco-evolutionary informatics ecosystem.

 ### Goal 3: Provenance baked in
-One of the current challenges with synthetic data analysis is tracking the many complicated steps involved in assembling the data.
+One of the current challenges with synthetic data analysis is tracking the many steps involved in assembling the data.
-While much of this is well handled by workflows of various forms, this process typically starts after much of the data download and processing has already occurred.
+While workflows of various forms increasingly document analyses, this process often starts after the data download and processing has already occurred.
 I will add functionality to the Retriever to store all of the information necessary for complete provenance with the resulting data.
 Data sources, download dates, and the version of the Retriever used to process the data, will all be recorded.
 In combination with the Retriever's open source, version controlled,